cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 0.3 The user sends Tx1 to the controller state machine.

 - 1.1 The controller state machine passes the transaction to the proper icaTxHandler.
-- 1.2 The `icaRegisterTxHandler` validates Tx1 and executes signature checks `icaOwnerAddress`` is the signer of Tx1
+- 1.2 The `icaRegisterTxHandler` validates Tx1 and executes signature checks over `icaOwnerAddress` verifying it is the signer of Tx1.
 - 1.3 The `icaRegisterTxHandler` calls `sendRegisterTx`

 - 2.1 The `sendRegisterTx` calls the `registerInterchainAccount` controller function.